gbelwariar/Self-Made-Projects/README.md

 ## Phases of the Projects

 **1. Requirements** - Any C/C++ Compiler would work.<br/>
-**2. Design** - The projects are well commented and each project is accompanied with its respective Project Manual for convenience of the readers.<br/>
+**2. Design** - The projects are well commented and each project is accompanied with its respective Project Manual for convenience of the readers.<br/> Also read the **Description.md** file associated with all the projects to get the link of the published projects.
 **3. Implementation** - All projects are implemented using C/C++.
 I have planned to implement them in other languages like-Python in near future.<br/>
 **4. Testing/Debugging** - Several tests have been run on all the projects by generating random test cases.
 The test-case generators are included with their respective projects. <br/>